jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 ### How to run the test suite

 * From the command line (on Jamie's win 10 machine!!) type `gradle test`.
-Unfortunately, gradle does not play nicely with one of our UI tests (although it runs and passes as expected when run as a JUnit test from within Eclipse).
-Because of this, `gradle test` appears to hang up after a little while.
-Once this happens go ahead and force end the process with Control+C. Then you'll get the failure report.
-(PS, @The Marker, if you know why it works in eclipse but not when run from cmd, PLEASE let us know).
 * From eclipse, run the src/test/java folder as a JUnit test.